chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Discovery Source

 The Chef Automate Integration App provides a unique ID that distinguishes between discovered Configuration Items (CIs) and imported CIs.
-Chef Infra Servers and other CIs discovered by the Integration App take a value of **Chef Automate** by default in the **Discovery Source** field part of the `cmdb_servers` table.
+CIs discovered by the Integration App take a value of **Chef Automate** by default in the **Discovery Source** field part of the `cmdb_servers` table.

 {{< figure src="/images/automate/snow_integration_discovery.png" alt="Discovery Source">}}